From cubicle to travel: making the most of my vacation days.

 “The best travel accessory is someone you love.”

-My goal is to share my travel and outdoor experiences (as a couple) while holding a full-time job and residence.
+My goal is to share my travel and outdoor experiences (as a couple).
 My trips usually include hiking, rock climbing, camping, and skiing, along with touring cities.
-I will share itineraries of my trips with travel planning, along with accounts of my travels.
-I am hoping to make it to every continent, including Antarctica.
 Follow me on my journey to receive as many passport stamps as possible.

 Hiking Lomo del Pliegue Tumbado in Patagonia